6 Probiotic Rich Foods For A Healthy Gut

 Good bacteria keep bad bacteria in check.

-The 'good bacteria' go to work cleaning up the filth that bad bacteria feed on and love.
+When you introduce probiotic rich foods into your diet, the good bacteria go to work cleaning up the filth that bad bacteria feed on allowing them to proliferate.

 For this reason, fermented foods can help prevent and even reverse the following discomforts and dis-eases including: